About the program

-To develop and implement new businesses, new strategies and new ways to operate, are some of the most important and demanding undertakings senior managers and officers in technology based enterprises face.
+To develop and implement new businesses, new strategies and new ways to operate, are some of the most important and demanding undertakings senior managers, officers and key people in all manufacturing industries face.
 It is demanding, partly because the properties of the core technologies and technology systems applied must be taken into account.
-Likewise, the characteristics of the industry and the business environment, with its political, economic, sociological and environmental change drivers, also need to be taken into account.
+Likewise, the characteristics of the industry and the business environment, with its political, economic, sociological and environmental change drivers also need to be considered.
+Drivers now manifested in an accelerated development and deployment of new technologies, in new geopolitical realities and in commanding sustainability objectives.

 Anders Holmström+46 (0)8-790 96 95 / +46 (0)70-562 72 80